-The Truth About the Cost of Dental Implants in Newton, MA
+The Truth About the Cost of Dental Implants

 If you have missing teeth, implant dentistry could be for you.
 Maybe you’re ready to schedule an appointment for a dental implant procedure, but you’re nervous about the potential cost.
-We know that not everyone can easily afford dental implants, so at The Dental Office at Chestnut Hill we make every effort to be straightforward with our patients about their cost.
+We know that not everyone can easily afford dental implants, so at The Dental Office At Chestnut Hill we make every effort to be straightforward with our patients about their cost.
 Don’t be in the dark about dental implant expenses; let us give you the facts about what you’ll need to pay.

 Dental Implants And How They Work

 First, let’s take a quick look at how dental implants work.
 Dental implant surgery can replace a missing tooth that looks just like its neighbors.
 Moreover, this procedure won’t result in loss of bone mass in your jaw.
 The first step in the dental implant procedure is to place titanium root implants.
 After this step, you’ll need to wait between six and twelve weeks for the implant to fuse to your jawbone.
 While the implant is fusing, you’ll be able to wear a temporary replacement.
-After the waiting period, the team at The Dental Office at Chestnut Hill will affix permanent crowns or bridges to the titanium root.
+After the waiting period, the team at The Dental Office At Chestnut Hill will affix permanent crowns or bridges to the titanium root.

 The Direct Cost Of Dental Implants

 When looking at the direct cost of getting your missing teeth replaced with dental implants, it can be tempting to discount the option altogether.
 You’ll see astronomical rates between $1,000 and $3,000 for just one implant.
 And that’s before adding the abutment and crown, which could bring your total for one implant up to $6,000.
 Once you add in everything plus the initial consultation with your dentist, the on-paper cost of dental implant surgery can seem out of the question for many patients.
-However, the experienced team at The Dental Office at Chestnut Hill wants you to have the smile you deserve.
+However, the experienced team at The Dental Office At Chestnut Hill wants you to have the smile you deserve.
 That’s why we offer financing to make dental implant procedures more affordable.
 Schedule your appointment today to discuss your options.

 Additional Direct Costs For Dental Implant Surgery

 Dental implants come with different additional costs depending on the patient and their individual health concerns.
 If a patient has lost bone mass in their jaw, they’ll likely need a bone graft at an extra cost.
 Other additional expenses associated with tooth implants could include x-rays or extractions.
-Contact the professionals at The Dental Office at Chestnut Hill to find out if your dental implant might incur any of these extra costs.
+Contact the professionals at The Dental Office At Chestnut Hill to find out if your dental implant might incur any of these extra costs.

 Alternatives To Dental Implants